Hong Kong Reunification Ordinance: Proceedings

-At 02:45 on 1 July, members of the PLC entered the Hall 201 at the Hong Kong Convention and Exhibition Centre, convening the first meeting in Hong Kong and after the handover.
+At 02:45 on 1 July, members of the PLC entered Hall 201 at the Hong Kong Convention and Exhibition Centre, convening the first meeting in Hong Kong and after the handover.
 After the address by Rita Fan, the President of PLC, the Hong Kong Reunification Bill was read for the first time.
 Elsie Leung, Secretary for Justice, then moved that the Bill be read a second time.
 All pro-Beijing legislators supported the bill, while Frederick Fung, chairman of the pan-democracy party ADPL and speaking on behalf of the only 4 democrats in the chamber, objected the amendments to Public Order Ordinance, Societies Ordinance, Urban Council Ordinance, Regional Council Ordinance, and District Councils Ordinance, but agreed on the other sections of the Bill.
 The Bill was then read for the second time without objection, and entered the Committee stage.
 All sections were then passed, including the five amendment bills objected by the pan-democracy MPs.
 The Bill finally read for the third time, also without objection, and henceforth became the first bill of the SAR enacted.
 The PLC adjourned the meeting at 03:55 after the Bill was passed.

 Tung Chee-hwa, the Chief Executive of Hong Kong, gave his signature to the Bill, the first after assuming office.
 Hong Kong Reunification Ordinance was gazetted on the same day.